Photo-art by Steve Wing

 "Yes, I go be your customer," she assured.
 "Your real customer."

 Mallam pressed his sharp knife on the position Chinelo had indicated, and in a soft, smooth straight-lined slide, cut.
 He wrapped it.
-"Seven-hundred naira," he said.
+"700 naira," he said.
 She felt ashamed, for the meat was worth far more than that price.
 She looked up, her smile frozen in shock.
-She leafed out ten hundred-naira notes and gave the wad to him.
+She leafed out ten 100-naira notes and gave the wad to him.

 Chinelo's occasional thoughts on Mallam Illia during the journey were balsam to her disturbed mind.
 If he was that good, there would definitely be many other Mallams in Abuja, she assured herself.
 Perhaps the North wasn't as bad as its reputation.